Federal grand jury indicts New Orleans Mayor LaToya Cantrell after long corruption probe

 NEW ORLEANS — (AP) — A federal grand jury indicted New Orleans Mayor LaToya Cantrell on Friday after a long corruption investigation.

 Cantrell’s lawyer, Eddie Castaing, confirmed to The Associated Press that an indictment was returned, and her name was read aloud by a federal magistrate judge as a defendant.
-The charges weren't immediately known.
+The charges weren't immediately known, though the FBI and U.S. attorney scheduled an afternoon news conference.

+The mayor’s office didn’t immediately respond to a phone message or email from The Associated Press seeking comment.

-The indictment is the culmination of a long-running federal investigation into Cantrell, the first female mayor in the City’s 300-year history.
+The indictment is the culmination of a long-running federal investigation into the first female mayor in the city’s 300-year history.

 Cantrell, who is term-limited, will leave office in January.
 The Democrat has clashed with City Council members during a turbulent second term and survived a recall effort in 2022.

+“This is a sad day for the people of New Orleans,” said Monet Brignac, a spokesperson for City Council President JP Morrell.
+“Our thoughts and prayers are with the Cantrell family as they navigate through this difficult time.”

-She hasn’t sent out a message on her official feed on X, formerly known as Twitter, since July 15, when she touted that the city was experiencing historical declines in crime.
+Cantrell hasn’t sent out a message on her official feed on X, formerly known as Twitter, since July 15, when she said the city was experiencing historic declines in crime.

-As Cantrell heads into her final months in office, she’s alienated former confidants and supporters, and her civic profile has receded.
+As she heads into her final months in office, Cantrell has alienated former confidants and supporters, and her civic profile has receded.
 Her early achievements were eclipsed by self-inflicted wounds and bitter feuds with a hostile city council, political observers say.
 The mayor’s role has weakened following voter-approved changes to the city’s charter meant to curb her authority.

 Cantrell and her remaining allies allege that she's been unfairly targeted as Black woman and held to a different standard than male officials, her executive powers sabotaged.
 Earlier this year, Cantrell said she's faced "very disrespectful, insulting, in some cases kind of unimaginable" treatment.